AcuityAds (TSE:AT) Hits New 52-Week Low at $3.97

-Shares of AcuityAds Holdings Inc. (TSE:AT) reached a new 52-week low during mid-day trading on Monday .
-The company traded as low as C$3.97 and last traded at C$4.22, with a volume of 475724 shares trading hands.
-The stock had previously closed at C$4.16.
+Shares of AcuityAds Holdings Inc. (TSE:AT) reached a new 52-week low during trading on Tuesday .
+The company traded as low as C$3.97 and last traded at C$4.01, with a volume of 211146 shares traded.
+The stock had previously closed at C$4.10.

-A number of equities research analysts recently issued reports on the company.
-Lake Street Capital lowered AcuityAds to a “hold” rating and set a C$5.00 target price on the stock. in a research note on Thursday, November 4th.
-Roth Capital downgraded AcuityAds from a “buy” rating to a “neutral” rating and set a C$7.00 price target for the company. in a report on Wednesday, November 3rd.
-Needham & Company LLC assumed coverage on AcuityAds in a report on Friday, December 3rd.
-They issued a “buy” rating and a C$8.00 price target for the company.
-Desjardins downgraded AcuityAds from a “buy” rating to a “hold” rating in a report on Monday.
-Finally, TD Securities downgraded AcuityAds from a “buy” rating to a “hold” rating and cut their price target for the company from C$18.50 to C$8.00 in a report on Thursday, November 4th.
-Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of C$12.43.
+A number of analysts have commented on AT shares.
+Lake Street Capital downgraded shares of AcuityAds to a “hold” rating and set a C$5.00 price target on the stock. in a research report on Thursday, November 4th.
+TD Securities downgraded shares of AcuityAds from a “buy” rating to a “hold” rating and dropped their price target for the stock from C$18.50 to C$8.00 in a research report on Thursday, November 4th.
+Needham & Company LLC started coverage on shares of AcuityAds in a research report on Friday, December 3rd.
+They set a “buy” rating and a C$8.00 price target on the stock.
+Desjardins downgraded shares of AcuityAds from a “buy” rating to a “hold” rating in a research report on Monday, December 6th.
+Finally, Roth Capital downgraded shares of AcuityAds from a “buy” rating to a “neutral” rating and set a C$7.00 price target on the stock. in a research report on Wednesday, November 3rd.
+Four equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat.com, AcuityAds currently has a consensus rating of “Hold” and an average target price of C$12.43.

 AcuityAds Holdings Inc, a technology company, provides digital media solutions.
 The company offers a programmatic marketing platform that enables advertisers to connect with their audiences across online display, video, social, and mobile campaigns.
 Its platform also allows advertisers to manage their purchasing of online display advertising in real-time using programmatic ad buying.